- 0 kr

 What kind of knife do roofers use?

-Roofing utility knives and blades are indispensable and important tools for roofers.
-Knives and blades are usually used for roof installing, repairing and replacement.
-It is common for roofers to have a universal utility knife for straight utility blades and hook blades due to cutting different thick materials.
+Roofing utility knives and blades are indispensable and important tools in the work of a roofer.
+These utility tools are usually used for roof installing, repairing and replacement.
+It is common for roofers to have a universal utility knife with them to use it with both straight utility blades and hook blades due to cutting different thick materials.
 Materials that are cut while roof repair are roofing felt (other names of the material are asphalt roll roofing, rolled roofing, sanded bituminous felt, asphaltic felt and many others), asphalt shingles, fiberglass, different insulation and underlayment.

 What is a hook blade?